 With proper installation and with normal operating conditions, Flash Technology warrants all lighting components of the LED lighting system for 5 years from the date of shipment from Flash Technology.
-Monitoring components such as modem or battery, if present, are only covered by 1-2 years warranty from the date of shipment.
+Monitoring components such as modem or battery, if present, are covered by limited warranties.
+(2 years for modem, batteries, from the date of shipment).